Published: Oct 14, 2022

 • When a self-paying or uninsured individual requests a GFE, you must provide the GFE no later than three business days after the request date.

 As with all things, not all GFE software is the same.
-Free good faith estimate solutions, in particular, usually generate basic templates and use simple calculations like averages for procedures.
+Free good faith estimate solutions, in particular usually generate basic templates and use simple calculations like averages for procedures.
 They also gloss over the subtleties of medical billing.
 This can have many adverse consequences, including inaccurate estimates and billing discrepancies.
+Ballpark estimates put you at risk for being out of compliance and angering patients.

 Inaccurate estimates and billing discrepancies aren't just irritating to deal with — they can also be costly due to disputes.

-Under the No Surprises Act, uninsured or self-paying patients can dispute charges if they are more than $400 above what was provided in their GFEs.
+As mentioned above, patients can dispute charges if they are more than $400 above figures listed in their GFEs.
 Specifically, they can request a determination from the No Surprises Act's patient-provider dispute resolution (PPDR) process for the amount they should pay.

 The PPDR process can apply to any item or service provided by a convening provider, facility, co-provider, or co-facility to an uninsured or self-paying patient when the total charges are $400 or more than the GFE amounts.